chart21/Verification-of-Outsourced-Object-Detection/README.md

    This repository re-uses components of the following existing repositories:

-   https://github.com/theAIGuysCode/yolov4-custom-functions - To run Yolov4 with tensorflow and get formatted outputs
+   https://github.com/theAIGuysCode/yolov4-custom-functions - To run Yolov4 with TensorFlow and get formatted outputs

-   https://github.com/redlogo/RPi-Stream - To setup a Raspberry Pi image stream and use a Coral USB Accelerator for inference
+   https://github.com/redlogo/RPi-Stream - To set up a Raspberry Pi image stream and use a Coral USB Accelerator for inference